sahil-ladhania/Master-Development/2.Backend/Base 1 Technologies/6. ORMs/Prisma/Learning/Notes.md

 You rarely see the raw SQL, because Prisma’s main goal is to abstract that away for developer productivity and type-safety.

-## 4. Why Do We Nest Objects in Prisma Queries ?
+## 4. Why Do We Nested Objects in Prisma Queries ?
 ## Explanation :-
 * When you use Prisma, many of its filters (like startsWith, contains, lt, gt, etc.) are accessed via nested objects.
 * This nested object structure is how Prisma differentiates between :